tjosinga/ubbparser/README.md

 UBBParser
 =========

 A Ruby Gem which parse ubb code to html.
+The documentation can be found on http://ubbparser.mojura.nl